OpenEvalProject/evals/manuscripts/elife-85188/v2/manuscript.md

 ## Materials and methods

-## Experimental design
+### Experimental design

 The specifics on the experimental design are the similar to related works in the same sample (Valk et al., 2017b; Trautwein et al., 2020).
 They are provided again here for completeness.

-## Participants
+#### Participants

 A total of 332 healthy adults (197 women, mean ± SD = 40.7±9.2 years, 20–55 years), recruited in 2012–2014 participated in the study, see Table 1 for more details.
 More than 95% of our sample was Caucasian, with catchment areas balanced across two German municipalities (Berlin and Leipzig).
 Participant eligibility was determined through a multi-stage procedure that involved several screening and mental health questionnaires, together with a phone interview (for details, see Singer et al., 2016).
 Next, a face-to-face mental health diagnostic interview with a trained clinical psychologist was scheduled.
 The interview included a computer-assisted German version of the Structured Clinical Interview for DSM-IV Axis-I disorders, SCID-I DIA-X (Wittchen and Pfister, 1997) and a personal interview, SCID-II, for Axis-II disorders (Weissman et al., 1997; First et al., 1997).
 Participants were excluded if they fulfilled criteria for: (i) an Axis-I disorder within the past two years; (ii) Schizophrenia, psychotic disorders, bipolar disorder, substance dependency, or an Axis-II disorder at any time in their life.
 No participant had a history of neurological disorders or head trauma, based on an in-house self-report questionnaire used to screen all volunteers prior to imaging investigations.
 In addition, participants underwent a diagnostic radiological evaluation to rule out the presence of mass lesions (e.g., tumors, vascular malformations).
 All participants gave written informed consent and the study was approved by the Research Ethics Committees of the University of Leipzig (#376/12-ff) and Humboldt University in Berlin (#2013–02, 2013–29, 2014–10).
 The study was registered at ClinicalTrials.gov under the title ‘Plasticity of the Compassionate Brain’ (#NCT01833104).
 For details on recruitment and sample selection, see the full cohort and study descriptor (Singer et al., 2016).

-## Sample size estimation and group allocation
+#### Sample size estimation and group allocation

 Overall, 2595 people signed up for the ReSource study in winter 2012/2013.
 Of these individuals, 311 potential participants met all eligibility criteria.
 From the latter group, 198 were randomly selected as the final sample.
 Participants were selected from the larger pool of potential participants and assigned to cohorts using bootstrapping without replacement, creating cohorts that did not differ (omnibus test P<0.1) in demographics (age, gender, marital status, income, and IQ) or self-reported traits (depression, empathy, interoceptive awareness, stress level, compassion for self and others, alexithymia, general mental health, anxiety, agreeableness, conscientiousness, extraversion, neuroticism, and openness).
 Seven participants dropped out of the study after assignment but before data collection began, leaving 30 participants in RCC1, 80 in TC1, and 81 in TC2.

 A total of 2144 people applied for the second wave of the study in winter 2013/2014.
 Of these people, 248 potential participants met all the eligibility criteria.
 From the latter pool, 164 were then randomly selected as the final sample.
 Participants were selected from the larger pool of potential participants and assigned to cohorts using bootstrapping without replacement, creating cohorts that did not differ significantly (omnibus test, p>0.1) from the Winter 2012/2013 cohorts or from one another in demographics (age, gender, marital status, income, and IQ) or self-reported traits (depression, empathy, interoceptive awareness, stress level, compassion for self and others, alexithymia, general mental health, anxiety, agreeableness, conscientiousness, neuroticism, and openness).
 The control cohorts (RCC1, RCC2, and RCC1&2) were significantly lower in extraversion than TC3; participants in the control cohorts were also more likely to have children than participants in TC3.
 Twenty-three participants dropped out of the study after assignment but before data collection began, leaving 81 participants in TC3 and 60 in RCC2.
 See further (Singer et al., 2016).

-## Study design
+#### Study design

 Our study focused on two training groups: training cohort 1 (TC1, n=80 at enrolment) and training cohort 2 (TC2, n=81 at enrolment), as well as a retest control cohort (RCC) that was partly measured prior to (n=30 at enrolment) and partly after (n=60 at enrolment) TC1 and TC2.
 A third training cohort (TC3, n=81 at enrolment) underwent an independent training program, and was included as an additional active control for the Presence TM.
 Participants were selected from a larger pool of potential volunteers by bootstrapping without replacement, creating cohorts not differing significantly with respect to several demographic and self-report traits (Singer et al., 2016).
 Total training duration of TC1 and TC2 was 39 weeks (~nine months), divided into three TMs: Presence, Affect, and Perspective (see below, for details), each lasting for 13 weeks (Figure 1).
 TC3 only participated in one 13 week Affect training, and is only included in supplementary robustness analyses, so that the main analysis of functional plasticity focusses on TC1 and TC2.
 Our main cohorts of interest, TC1 and TC2, underwent Affect and Perspective TMs in different order to act as active control cohorts for each other.
 Specifically, TC1 underwent ‘Presence-Affect-Perspective’, whereas TC2 underwent ‘Presence-Perspective-Affect’.
 TC1, TC2, and RCC underwent four testing phases.
 The baseline-testing phase is called T0; testing phases at the end of the xth TM are called Tx (i.e., T1, T2, T3).
 In RCC, testing was carried out at similarly spaced intervals.
 The study had a slightly time-shifted design, where different groups started at different time points to simultaneously accommodate scanner and teacher availability.
 As we focused on training-related effects, we did not include analysis of a follow-up measurement T4 that was carried out 4, 5, or 10 months after the official training had ended.
 For details on training and practice set-up, timeline, and measures, see Singer et al., 2016.

-## Final sample
+#### Final sample

 We excluded individuals with missing structural and/or functional MRI data and/or a framewise-displacement of >0.3 mm (<5%) (Power et al., 2012).
 Further details of sample size per time-point and exclusion criteria are in Tables 1–3.

-## Neuroimaging acquisition and analysis
+### Neuroimaging acquisition and analysis

-## MRI acquisition
+#### MRI acquisition

 MRI data were acquired on a 3T Siemens Magnetom Verio (Siemens Healthcare, Erlangen, Germany) using a 32-channel head coil.
 We recorded task-free functional MRI using a T2*-weighted gradient 2D-EPI sequence (repetition time [TR]=2000ms, echo time [TE]=27ms, flip angle = 90°; 37 slices tilted at approximately 30° with 3 mm slice thickness, field of view [FOV]=210 × 210mm2, matrix = 70 × 70, 3×3 × 3 mm3 voxels, 1 mm gap; 210 volumes per session).
 We also acquired a T1-weighted 3D-MPRAGE sequence (176 sagittal slices, TR = 2300ms, TE = 2.98ms, inversion time [TI]=900ms, flip angle = 7°, FOV = 240 × 256 mm2, matrix = 240 × 256, 1×1 × 1 mm3 voxels).
 Throughout the duration of our longitudinal study, imaging hardware and console software (Syngo B17) were held constant.
 For qT1 mapping, we used the recently introduced 3D MP2RAGE sequence (Marques et al., 2010), which combines two MPRAGE datasets acquired at different inversion times to provide intrinsic bias field cancellation and estimation of T1 TR = 5000ms, TE = 2.89ms, TI = 700/2500ms, flip angle = 4/5°, FOV = 256 × 256 mm2, 1×1 × 1–mm3 voxels.

-## Task-free functional MRI analysis
+#### Task-free functional MRI analysis

 Processing was based on DPARSF/REST for Matlab [http://www.restfmri.net (Song et al., 2011)].
 We discarded the first 5 volumes to ensure steady-state magnetization, performed slice-time correction, motion correction and realignment, and co-registered functional time series of a given subject to the corresponding T1-weighted MRI.
 Images underwent unified segmentation and registration to MNI152, followed by nuisance covariate regression to remove effects of average WM and CSF signal, as well as 6 motion parameters (3 translations, 3 rotations).
 We included a scrubbing (Power et al., 2012) that modelled time points with a frame-wise displacement of ≥0.5 mm, together with the preceding and subsequent time points as separate regressors during nuisance covariate correction.
 Volume-based timeseries were mapped to the fsaverage5 surface using bbregister.

-## Gradient construction
+#### Gradient construction

 In line with previous studies evaluating functional gradients (Paquola et al., 2019b; Margulies et al., 2016; de Wael et al., 2020; Hong et al., 2019; Bethlehem et al., 2020; Vos de Wael et al., 2018) the functional connectivity matrix was proportionally thresholded at 90% per row and converted into a normalised angle matrix using the BrainSpace toolbox for MATLAB (de Wael et al., 2020).
 Diffusion map embedding, a nonlinear manifold learning technique (Coifman et al., 2005), identified principal gradient components, explaining functional connectivity variance in descending order.
 In brief, the algorithm estimates a low-dimensional embedding from a high-dimensional affinity matrix.
 In this space, cortical regions that are strongly interconnected by either many suprathreshold edges or few very strong edges are closer together, whereas nodes with little or no functional connectivity are farther apart.
 The name of this approach, which belongs to the family of graph Laplacians, derives from the equivalence of the Euclidean distance between points in the embedded space and the diffusion distance between probability distributions centred at those points.
 It is controlled by the parameter α, which controls the influence of the density of sampling points on the manifold (α=0, maximal influence; α=1, no influence).
 Based on previous work (Margulies et al., 2016), α was set at 0.5, this retains the global relations between data points in the embedded space and has been suggested to be relatively robust to noise in the functional connectivity matrix.
 The diffusion time (t), which controls the scale of eigenvalues of the diffusion operator was set at t=0 (default).
 Individual embedding solutions were aligned to the group-level embedding based on the Human Connectome Project S1200 sample (Van Essen et al., 2013) via Procrustes rotations (de Wael et al., 2020).
 The Procrustes alignment enables comparison across individual embedding solutions, provided the original data is equivalent enough to produce comparable Euclidean spaces.

-## 3D gradient metric: eccentricity
+#### 3D gradient metric: eccentricity

 To construct the combined gradient, we computed the Euclidean distance to the individual center for gradient 1–3.
 Next, to evaluate change within and between individuals, we computed the difference between gradient scores between different time-points.

-## Processing of microstructural data
+### Processing of microstructural data

 The details on the processing are identical to previous work (Paquola et al., 2019b; Valk et al., 2022).
 We have provided the information here again for clarity.
 T1-weighted MRIs were processed using FreeSurfer (http://surfer.nmr.mgh.harvard.edu) version 5.1.0 to generate cortical surface models for measurements of cortical thickness and surface area.
 FreeSurfer has been validated against histological analysis (Rosas et al., 2002) and manual measurements (Kuperberg et al., 2003).
 We chose the most general cross-sectional image processing procedure to enable the longitudinal as well as cross-sectional study goals of the ReSource Project see for example (Valk et al., 2017a).
 Since data acquisition spanned more than 2 years, a non-specific imaging procedure enabled baseline data analysis before the completion of latter time points, without compromising comparability.
 Quantitative T1 maps were aligned and mapped to the T1-weighted MRI using a boundary-based registration (Greve and Fischl, 2009), by maximizing the intensity gradient across tissues boundaries and using the surfaces that separate brain structure and tissue types of the T1-weighted reference image, and the tissue intensity of the quantitative T1 map.
 Following we computed a dept-dependent microstructure proxy.
 Depth-dependent cortical microstructure analysis has a long tradition in neuroanatomy (Schleicher et al., 1999; Zilles et al., 2002), and depth-dependent shift in cellular and myelin characteristics have been shown to reflect architectural complexity (Zilles et al., 2002) and cortical hierarchy (Mesulam, 1998).
 We generated 12 equivolumetric surfaces between outer and inner cortical surfaces.
-The equivolumetric model adjusts for cortical folding by varying the Euclidean distance ρ between pairs of intracortical surfaces throughout the cortex to preserve the fractional volume between surfaces. ρ was calculated for each surface (Ochsner and Lieberman, 2001):ρ=1Aout−Ain⋅(−Ain+αAout2+(1−α)Ain2)
+The equivolumetric model adjusts for cortical folding by varying the Euclidean distance ρ between pairs of intracortical surfaces throughout the cortex to preserve the fractional volume between surfaces. ρ was calculated for each surface (Ochsner and Lieberman, 2001):

+$$
+ρ=\frac{1}{A_{out}−A_{in}}⋅(−A_{in}+\sqrt{\alphaA_{out}^{2}+(1−\alpha)A_{in}^{2}})
+$$

 in which α represents a fraction of the total volume of the segment accounted for by the surface, while Aout and Ain represents the surface area of outer and inner cortical surfaces, respectively.
 We systematically sampled qT1 values for each of the 20,484 linked vertices from the outer to the inner surface across the cortex.
 Following, we computed the average value of qT1 in each of the 400 parcels (Schaefer et al., 2018).

-## Meta-analytical a-priori networks
+### Meta-analytical a-priori networks

 We used the NeuroSynth meta-analytic database (http://www.neurosynth.org) (Yarkoni et al., 2011) to assess topic terms associated with the training (‘attention’, ‘interoception’, ‘emotion’, ‘empathy’, ‘Theory of Mind’).

-## Behavioral markers
+### Behavioral markers

 We assessed a battery of behavioral markers developed and adapted to target the main aims of the Presence, Perspective, and Affect TMs: selective attention, compassion, and ToM.
 Behavioral changes of these markers elicited by the different TMs are reported elsewhere (Trautwein et al., 2020).
 The measure for compassion was based on the EmpaToM task, a developed and validated naturalistic video paradigm in the current subjects (Kanske et al., 2015; Tholen et al., 2020).
 Videos showed people recounting autobiographical episodes that were either emotionally negative (e.g. loss of a loved one) or neutral (e.g. commuting to work), followed by Likert-scale ratings of experienced valence and compassion.
 Since the conceptual understanding of compassion might change due to the training, we ensured a consistent understanding by defining it prior to each measurement as experiencing feelings of care, warmth, and benevolence.
 Compassion was quantified as mean of compassion ratings across all experimental conditions.
 The EmpaToM task (Kanske et al., 2015) also allowed for measurement of ToM performance.
 After the ratings, multiple-choice questions requiring inference of mental states (thoughts, intentions, beliefs) of the person in the video or factual reasoning on the video’s content (control condition) were asked.
 Questions had three response options and only one correct answer, which had been validated during pre-study piloting (Kanske et al., 2015).
 Here, we calculated participants’ error rates during the ToM questions after the video, collapsed across neutral and negative conditions.

-## Statistical analysis
+### Statistical analysis

 Analysis was performed using SurfStat for Matlab (Worsley et al., 2009).
 We employed linear mixed-effects models, a flexible statistical technique that allows for inclusion of multiple measurements per subjects and irregular measurement intervals (Pinheiro and Bates, 2000).
 In all models, we controlled for age and sex, and random effect of subject.
 Inference was performed on subject-specific eccentricity/gradient change maps, Δeccentricity/gradient, which were generated by subtracting parcel-wise eccentricity/gradient maps of subsequent time points for a given participant.
 Main analysis contrasts the TMs in TC1 and TC2 against each other to account for possible training general effects whilst controlling for subject as random effect in the linear model, and age and sex.
 In follow-up analyses, we compared TMs against retest control cohorts, active control cohort (TC3), and for training cohorts independently.

 a) Assessing TM-specific change.
 To compare two TMs, we compared one TM against another (for example Affect versus Perspective).
-To compare a given TM against RCC, we estimated contrasts for TM change relative to RCC (Presence, Perspective, Affect).M=1+A+S+TM+random(Subject)+I
+To compare a given TM against RCC, we estimated contrasts for TM change relative to RCC (Presence, Perspective, Affect).

+$$
+M=1+A+S+TM+random(Subject)+I
+$$

 b) Correction for multiple comparisons.
 Findings were corrected for number of tests within the analysis step using FDR correction (Benjamini and Hochberg, 1995).

 Theoretically, the cross-over design of the study and the inclusion of number of scans since baseline as covariance controlled for test-retest effects on motion (as participants may become calmer in scanner after repeated sessions).
 Nevertheless, to control for outliers, we removed all individuals with >0.3 mm/degree movement (Power et al., 2012).

-## Behavioral prediction
+### Behavioral prediction

 We adopted a supervised framework with cross-validation to predict behavioral change based on change in functional and microstructural organization within five a-priori functional networks.
 We aimed at predicting attention, compassion, and perspective-taking (Figure 5).
 Before running our model, we regressed out age and sex from the brain markers within the cross-validation loop to avoid leakage.
 We utilized fivefold cross-validation separating training and test data and repeated this procedure 100 times with different sets of training and test data to avoid bias for separating subjects.
 Following we performed an elastic net cross-validation procedure with alphas varying from 0.0001 to 1, ratio 1.0, making it a lasso regression.
 We used sequential feature selection to determine the top 20% of features based on mean absolute error without cross validation.
 Linear regression for predicting behavioral scores was constructed using the selected features as independent variables within the training data (4/5 segments) and it was applied to the test data (1/5 segment) to predict their behavioral scores.
 The prediction accuracy was assessed by calculating Pearson’s correlation between the actual and predicted behavioral scores as well as their negative mean absolute error, nMAE.
 To further assess specificity of the behavioral prediction models, we evaluated Pearson’s correlation between actual and predicted scores based on randomized scores, as well as using the model to predict out-of-TM data (e.g. for attention in Presence; compassion in Affect and ToM in Perspective; for compassion in Affect, attention in Presence and ToM in Perspective; for ToM in Perspective; attention in Presence and compassion in Affect).

-## Data and code availability
+### Data and code availability

 In line with EU data regulations (General Data Protection Regulation, GDPR), we regret that data cannot be shared publicly because we did not obtain explicit participant agreement for data-sharing with third parties.
 Our work is based on personal data (age, sex, and neuroimaging data) that could be matched to individuals.
 The data is therefore pseudonominized rather than anonymized and falls under the GDPR.
 Data are available upon request (contact via valk@cbs.mpg.de).
 Summary data and analysis scripts (Matlab and python) to reproduce primary analyses and figures are publicly available on GitHub (https://github.com/CNG-LAB/social_function_structure_change), and raw data-plots are provided for network-level analyses.
 To construct gradients, we used the brainspace package, available at brainspace.readthedocs.io.
 To construct intra-cortical myelin profiles code is available at micapipe.readthedocs.io.
 Meta-analytical functional MRI maps are downloaded from neurosynth.org and available on GitHub.